Try for free

 • Cloud Tracking built for web/Shopify.
 No Adjust, AppsFlyer, or MMP integrations

-• AI Bidding offers limited manual control — if your team already has specific optimization approaches, the AI overrides them.
+• AI Bidding offers limited manual control.
+If your team already has specific optimization approaches, the AI overrides them.
 Users report it applies the same bids regardless of ad set or performance history (G2 reviews)

 Where Madgicx Stops